OpenRockets/web-dev-error-solutions/errors/css/css-challenge-animated-expanding-card-with-tailwind-css/README.md

 # 🐞 CSS Challenge:  Animated Expanding Card with Tailwind CSS

-This challenge involves creating an interactive card that expands smoothly when hovered over, revealing additional content.
-We'll use Tailwind CSS for its rapid prototyping capabilities and ease of styling.
+This challenge involves creating a card that expands smoothly when hovered over, revealing more content.
+We'll use Tailwind CSS for its utility-first approach, making the styling concise and efficient.
+The animation will be handled using CSS transitions.

 **Description of the Styling:**

-The card will have a clean and modern design.
-In its default state, it will show a title and a concise description.
-Upon hovering, the card will smoothly expand vertically, revealing a longer description and potentially additional elements like images or buttons.
-We'll use Tailwind's transition and animation utilities to achieve the smooth expansion effect.
+The card will have a clean, modern design.
+When the user hovers over the card, it smoothly expands horizontally to reveal additional text that is initially hidden.
+The expansion will be accompanied by a subtle background color change.
+The card will use a neutral color palette for a professional feel.

 **Full Code:**